-Hence the inclusion of improving “traffic and conversions leading to new clients, leads and revenue.”
+Hence the inclusion of improving “traffic and conversions leading to new potential clients, leads and revenue.”

 “As your business has grown so have your needs …”

-This line was included as I am setting the client up for a price that is much higher than he’s paid previously for web work.
+This line was included as I am setting the prospective client up for a website price that is much higher than he’s paid previously for web work.

-ps: if business owners are reading this section, if web professionals are proposing something that is too low in price they could actually be hurting your business in the short and long term.
+ps: for prospective clients are reading this section, if web professionals are proposing to build a website that is too low in price they could actually be hurting your business in the short and long term.

-When presenting this website proposal we do so with your business in mind and are not simply creating design and code to make your look prettier.
+When presenting this website proposal we do so with your business in mind and are not simply designing and coding to make your look prettier.

-We want to you to get a return on this web investment.
+We want to your business to get a return on this web investment.